 "Thanks so much!
 I was surprised, moved and of course really happy.
-This is extremely honoring and I get humbled when I think of the previous laureates from our department, who are some of my pedagogical role models and mentors."
+This is extremely honouring and I get humbled when I think of the previous laureates from our department, who are some of my pedagogical role models and mentors."

 According to the award statement, Seidon Alsaody has, with the help of fun examples and interactive learning, managed to keep the curiosity alive during an uncertain time.
 The past year has, as we all well know, been challenging due to the sudden transition to distance teaching.

 Do you remember the first thing that came into your mind a year ago when it became clear that we would not be able to have classroom attendance?

 "A year ago, I had the opportunity to teach a course that I had already taught in the classroom once.
 I adapted it to a series of short lecture films with subsequent quizzes and discussions."

 Seidon Alsaody had already gained the educational tools before the pandemic.
 When he taught a course at the University of Alberta in Canada a few years ago, he worked according to an activating model that a colleague at the university had developed.

 "These experiences were my contribution to the course Linear Algebra II that Martin Herschend, Julian Külshammer and I worked on to make it more activating.
 The mathematician Halmos has said that mathematics is a sociable science, and this also applies to teaching."

 You are evidently stellar at motivating students.
 But how do you motivate yourself when things feel difficult?